migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

+2024-07-14 Sat: Began looking at [Ink](https://github.com/vadimdemedes/ink), which provides the same component-based UI building experience that React offers in the browser, but for command-line apps.

+2024-07-13 Fri: Analyzed the fix for the failing test with Aaron.
+USDC uses the highest 1 bit in the balance for blacklist status, but the tests set initial balance to be max uint256, which sets all bits to 1.
+All tests are passing now.
+Will redeploy the fixed smart contract.

+2024-07-12 Thu: Noticed that some tests were failing for the core smart contracts.
+Began implementing a fix.

 2024-07-11 Wed: Continuing the core functionalities (pool and positions) and implementing mobile wallet connection.

 2024-07-10 Tue: Working on functionality for opening pools and positions.